dbhi/vboard/README.md

-# Virtual development board for VHDL design
+# Virtual development board for HDL design

 This is a (proof of concept) library/framework of *virtual components* which can be reused to *build* HDL testbenches including software models/visualizations of non-trivial peripherals.
 Each virtual component is composed of three parts: